HamsaVardhiniM/StockWise/README.md

 - **Tableau**: Used for creating an interactive dashboard that enables real-time inventory monitoring and demand forecasting with advanced data visualization and integration capabilities.
 - **SQL Database**: Manages data storage, including weekly sales and current stock levels, ensuring robust and scalable data handling with real-time updates.
 - **Python & Jupyter Notebook**: Employed for developing the Elastic Net regression model for demand forecasting.
 Python’s libraries support accurate model training, while Jupyter Notebook offers an interactive development environment.
-- **Deployment**: The MVP is hosted on a local server for demonstration purposes.
-The final project will be deployed on Tableau Server for security, scalability, and effective distribution.

 ## Implementation Details
 ### Data Handling and Feature Engineering